atomicdata-dev/atomic-data-browser/data-browser/README.md

 - **Accessing the store from the browser console** can be done in develop mode in your browser with the global `store` object.
 - **Forms** use the various value hooks (e.g. `useString`) for maintaining actual resource state.
 When the form input changes, the new value will be `.set()` on the `Resource`, and this will throw an error if there is a validation error.
 These should be catched by passing an error handler to the `useString` hook.
 - **Error handling** is set in `App.tsx` on initialization.
 We set `Store.errorHandler` which is called when something goes wrong.
 This should result in a toaster error shown to the user, and a message sent to BugSnag if `window.bugsnagApiKey` is set.
+- **Bundle Splitting** is used for components that use a large dependancy that is not vital to the main application.
+These component are located in the `chunks` folder and should **always** be imported dynamically to avoid adding the dependancy to the main bundle.

 ## Directory structure